-Report Title CAR PARK REVIEW 2018 Purpose of Report To approve the draft Variation Order for statutory Turpose of Report consultation Decision(s) The Committee RESOLVES that: 200:0:0:1(0) 1.
+Report Title CAR PARK REVIEW 2018 Purpose of Report To approve the draft Variation Order for statutory l dipose of Report consultation Decision(s) The Committee RESOLVES that: 2 3 3 1 3 1 3 1 1.
 The Draft Variation Order (appended to this report) be approved for consultation 2.
-The Director of Customer Services: (a) be authorised to undertake statutory (a) be authorised to undertake statutory consultation on the Order; and consultation on the Order; and (b) report back to the Committee following end of the consultation period with a recommendation as to adoption of the Order or otherwise Consultation and Informal meetings with relevant town and parish Feedback councils 2) Members Information Evening undertaken - 8 th May 2018 Feedback from these consultations has helped frame the drafting of this report Financial Implications The report sets out in paragraph 2.4 and within the legal and Risk Assessment implications the methodology and legislative considerations for setting the level of car parking charges.
-The Community Services Manager has forecast the additional gross income, revenue expenditure and capital expenditure based on the draft variation order and proposed tariffs.
-Table 4 provides an estimate of the gross income forecast based on current income levels at Stonehouse car park and adjustments for the number of spaces.
+The Director of Customer Services: (a) be authorised to undertake statutory consultation on the Order; and Consultation on the Order, and (b) report back to the Committee following end of the consultation period with a recommendation as to adoption of the Order or otherwise Consultation and 1) Informal meetings with relevant town and parish Feedback councils 2) Members Information Evening undertaken - 8 th May 2018 Feedback from these consultations has helped frame the drafting of this report Financial Implications U I and Risk Assessment implications the methodology and legislative considerations for setting the level of car parking charges.
+The Community Services Manager has forecast the additional gross income, revenue expenditure and capital expenditure based on the draft variation order and proposed tariffs. proposed talling Table 4 provides an estimate of the gross income forecast based on current income levels at Stonehouse car park and adjustments for the number of spaces.
 The gross income level is estimated at £149,000.
 Table 3 sets out the estimated additional revenue costs to the Council that would arise as a result of introducing charges.
 This is estimated at £83,000 per annum.
 The report highlights an existing revenue cost in the 2018/19 budget of £35,000 per annum without support service charges (£55,000 with them) for the 28 non-charging car parks.
 Table 3 also sets out the likely up-front capital expenditure that would be required to enable charging, largely around the purchase and installation of additional ticket machines and other improvements.
 This has been estimated at and other improvements.
 This has been estimated at